soc/soc.me/_six-years-of-scala-development/departure.md

 At the beginning of this years I have ceased Scala development and resigned from all related activities.

-I had the expectation that Scala's future development would learn the lessons of past mistakes – instead of repeating them over and over – and achieve a marginal level of quality and stability, in which the rate of cleanup and repair would eventually be higher than the rate of newly added cruft.
-It has become abundantly clear that this expectation turned out to be wrong.

 Reasons for my departure are the lack of interest in improving the experience of our users, the barrage of low-quality language extension and library addition proposals, the mounting problems caused by not addressing pressing issues